zhiqisim/Shopee-Price-Tracker/README.md

     5. Grafana + Prometheus need to be used to monitor the API(HTTP/RPC) traffic
     6. Redis is used as cache.
     7. The whole system should be deployed in single docker container or VirtualDev environment (VirtualDev / VM)

+## Perfermance Requirement
+    1. Do stress test and try to support as much as QPS as you can.
+    2. You need to find out the bottleneck and try to solve it until nothing could be improved.
+    3. Metrics may include requests count, response latency, response status code, response size and etc for different endpoint and instances.
+CPU, memory usage, network usage, IO usage of the process and system during testing.